Equity in Kidney Transplantation (EqKT) Initiative

 Equitable Kidney Transplant Evaluation in the Community

-The Mass General EqKT Evaluation Program brings equitable kidney transplant care directly to the community.
-We provide full pre-kidney transplant evaluation at the MGH Chelsea HealthCare Center in Chelsea, MA.
-Patients from both Chelsea and other nearby communities can come to be evaluated for a kidney transplant by an English- and Spanish-speaking Mass General care team that works closely with local providers.
+The EqKT offers pre-kidney transplant evaluations at the Brockton Regional Kidney Center in Brockton, MA, and MGH Chelsea HealthCare Center in Chelsea, MA.
+Patients from these and nearby communities can be evaluated for a kidney transplant by our English- and Spanish-speaking Mass General transplant care teams, who work closely with local providers.
+Our team also includes nationally trained and certified medical interpreters to support individuals and families who are Limited English Proficient, as needed.

 How to Make an Appointment for Pre-Kidney Transplantation Evaluation